ETFdb Logo

 Source: Google Finance

-In the chart above, the S&P 500 SPDR ETF (SPY A) outperforms the PowerShares S&P 500 Low Volatility ETF (SPLV A+), but the latter fund exhibits significantly less volatility during downturns, which helps even out returns over time.
+In the chart above, the S&P 500 SPDR ETF (SPY A-) outperforms the PowerShares S&P 500 Low Volatility ETF (SPLV A+), but the latter fund exhibits significantly less volatility during downturns, which helps even out returns over time.

 A good way to quantify these differences may be to use risk-adjusted measures of return, such as the Sharpe ratio.
-The S&P 500 SPDR ETF’s (SPY A) three-year average Sharpe ratio stands at 0.82, according to Morningstar data as of December 1, 2016, while the PowerShares S&P 500 Low Volatility ETF’s (SPLV A+) Sharpe ratio is 1.05, suggesting that it has a higher risk-adjusted rate of return despite its lower actual return.
+The S&P 500 SPDR ETF’s (SPY A-) three-year average Sharpe ratio stands at 0.82, according to Morningstar data as of December 1, 2016, while the PowerShares S&P 500 Low Volatility ETF’s (SPLV A+) Sharpe ratio is 1.05, suggesting that it has a higher risk-adjusted rate of return despite its lower actual return.

 In other cases, direct comparisons should be taken with a grain of salt.
-A good example is comparing the PowerShares Fundamental High Yield Corporate Bond Portfolio ETF (PHB B) to a traditional high-yield corporate bond fund like the iShares iBoxx High-Yield Corporate Bond ETF (HYG B+).
+A good example is comparing the PowerShares Fundamental High Yield Corporate Bond Portfolio ETF (PHB B) to a traditional high-yield corporate bond fund like the iShares iBoxx High-Yield Corporate Bond ETF (HYG A-).
 The HYG fund may have a higher yield than PHB, but the credit quality of PHB’s portfolio is superior and could provide greater risk-adjusted returns.

 Investors carefully read smart beta ETF prospectuses to understand the weighting methodologies used and keep those factors in mind when comparing the funds with their market capitalization-weighted counterparts.